DavesCodeData/Node-Boilerplate/README.md

 Here is a node boiler plate I created to run my Angular applications.
 The API of this server is configured to work with my various Angular builds.

-I configured this to have the static build of the default Anuglar applciation.
+I configured this to have the static build of the default Anuglar application.

 # Run the Backend